makenew/serverless-python/README.rst

    that matches the custom deployment domains, e.g., this project uses a wildcard certificate for ``*.serverless-python.makenew.razorx.app``.
-   Then trigger a deploy to the test stage with
+   Then trigger a deploy to the stg stage with

    ::

      $ npm install
-     $ npm run release:test
+     $ npm run release:staging

 .. _AWS Certificate Manager: https://aws.amazon.com/certificate-manager/